jdi-docs/jdi-light/source/includes/_documentation.md

 }
 ```

-**Form** – logical part of a web page that represents an HTML form.
+**Form** – Logical part of a web page that represents an HTML form.
 Form consists of elements based on _SetValue_ interface and buttons with **submit** function.

 Form provides the _fill, submit and verify/check_ functionality.